Elise Soucie Administrative Communications Student Coordinator

 Miranda Wei Undergraduate Research Associate

 Miranda Wei is a student supervisor and research associate at CPOST.
 Since joining CPOST in January 2015, she has contributed to op-eds in the New York Times and the Chicago Tribune.
-Miranda also led teams in the production of reports on the targeting logics of the Pakistani Taliban and Al Qaeda in Iraq, and the propaganda mechanisms of ISIS.
-She is majoring Political Science with a minor in Computer Science and expects to graduate from the University of Chicago in the spring of 2017.
+Miranda also led teams on the targeting logics of the Pakistani Taliban and Al Qaeda in Iraq, and the propaganda narratives of ISIS, Al Qaeda in the Arabian Peninsula, and Hamas.
+She majored Political Science with a minor in Computer Science and graduated from the University of Chicago in the spring of 2017.

 Jason Smith Undergraduate Research Associate

 Jason Smith is a student supervisor and research associate at CPOST.
 He joined CPOST in 2015 as a member of the data team, which he has supervised since June 2016.
 At CPOST, he manages the Suicide Attack Database and contributes data to the Office of Naval Research project.
 He has also written on Nigeria and designed an original database of Syrian protest violence.
 He majors in philosophy and political science and will graduate in June 2018.

 Andrew Mines is a research associate at CPOST and a fourth-year undergraduate student at the University of Chicago.
 He is majoring in Near Eastern Languages and Civilizations, with a minor in Human Rights.
 Andrew is a student supervisor on CPOST's Minerva Initiative project, where he does analysis of ISIS media propaganda.
 He expects to graduate in the Spring of 2018.